 The Center for the Developing Child at Harvard University recommends that to help kids develop executive function skills you should play many kinds of games with your kids, including board games.

-Games that challenge memory skills, attention skills, quick-response games, strategy games, logic and reasoning games, guessing games, and I spy games are all games that give kids the opportunity to practice executive function skills.
+Learning games that challenge memory skills, attention skills, quick-response games, strategy games, logic and reasoning games, guessing games, and I spy games are all games that give kids the opportunity to practice executive function skills.
 I’ve included a link to their activity guide at the bottom of this post.

-Games are listed from least challenging to most challenging below.
+Learning Games are listed from least challenging to most challenging below.

-Some of the games on this list will be too hard for a 5-year-old, but they will grow into it soon.
+Some of the learning games on this list will be too hard for a 5-year-old, but they will grow into it soon.
 There are also many games that your child may start playing when they are 6 years old, but that is still really fun when they are 8 or 9 years old.

 To truly practice these brain skills you want games that are truly challenging for your child, but not too challenging– something that they can master with practice.